macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 5) The inclusion of multiple kmer lengths is interesting, but no real effort is made to determine whether the differences between the individual assemblies is due to the different kmer lengths or the different algorithms of the tools.
 For example, how does an ORP assembly compare with three Trinity assemblies, with kmers of 25,55 & 75, combined in the same fashion?

-> This is impossible, as the longest kmer that Trinity can use is k=32.
+> This is impossible, as the longest kmer that Trinity can use is k=32, and using Trinity to assembly with anything other than the default (k=25) is highly experimental.
 I have more fully fleshed out the contributions of k=55 and k=75 within SPAdes.
 See figures 3, 4, and 5, as well as Table 2.
-This (especially the MDS plot and table 2) demonstrate value in running SPAdes at the 2 different kmer lengths.
+This (especially the MDS plot and table 2) demonstrates the value in running SPAdes at the 2 different kmer lengths.

 Overall, however, the manuscript is lacking the depth and detail I think it needs to really fill the knowledge gap and without this details reproducing these results would be difficult despite the easy and availability of the software install and the dataset.